 over the next few years to remain competitive -spells trouble.

-Research has shown that blame for the failure of change
+Research has shown that blame for the

 74% of employees said they were willing to adapt to support

 change only works if people commit to the process of change -for

 Clearly this is not a case of “change fatigue”.